powercodeacademy/phrg-rails-using-erb/README.md

 This allows us to greatly reduce duplication of HTML as well as generate content that can change based on the available data.
 This is how Facebook can support 2 billion users –– they create one template for the profile page, which then gets filled out with distinct, individualized user data from their servers.

-For this lesson, we will be using the ERB templating engine, which comes standard with every Ruby installation.
+For this lesson, we will be using the ERB templating engine, which comes standard with every Ruby installation and is the default templating engine for Rails.

+**Rails View Structure:** In Rails, view files are organized in the `app/views` directory and follow the naming convention `action_name.format.engine` (e.g., `index.html.erb`).
+Views are automatically rendered by controllers and are organized into subdirectories that correspond to controller names.

 ## Embedding Ruby